sparkflows/sparkflows-docs/docs/user-guide/user-guide/data_profile.rst

    :alt: Dataset
    :width: 90%

-Once you Click on Dataset profile, it will take us to next page.
+Once you Click on Dataset profile, it will take you to next page.

 Click on ``RUN DATA PROFILING`` option